Could you call for help or even just let family know that you were OK in an emergency without relying on telephones, cell phones, or Internet?

 Radio Relay International has formulated two programs to implement this idea:

 This is something any community could and should do.
 It will not be expensive or complicated.
-It only requires some organization and participation by enough people.
+It primarily requires some organization and participation by enough people.

 Your county Amateur Radio Emergency Service group can help.
 Contact your County ARES Emergency Coordinator.